-Members of the Supervisory Committee conducted effective and careful inspection and review on the Company's financial management system and financial status in 2020.
-The Supervisory Committee considered that, the Company's financial management system was sound and effective, with perfect internal control system, standardized financial operation and good financial status.
-The Supervisory Committee carefully reviewed the consolidated financial statements for 2020 to be submitted by the Board to the general meeting which was audited by Deloitte Touche Tohmatsu.
+Members of the Supervisory Committee conducted effective and careful inspection and review on the Company's relevant financial information in 2021.
+The Supervisory Committee considered that, the Company's financial management system was sound and effective, with standardized financial operation and good financial status.
+The Supervisory Committee carefully reviewed the Consolidated financial report for 2021 to be submitted by the Board to the general meeting which was audited by Deloitte Touche Tohmatsu.
 The Supervisory Committee believes that the reports follow the principle of consistency and truly, accurately and objectively reflect the Company's financial situation and operating results.